-2. Automobile liability for owned, non-owned and hired autos with minimum liability limits not less than $700,000 per person and $5,000,000 per occurrence.
+2. Automobile liability for owned, non-owned and hired autos with minimum liability limits not less than $700,000 per person and $2,000,000 per occurrence.
 The State is to be named as an additional insured on a primary, non-contributory basis.

 3. Errors and Omissions liability with minimum liability limits of $1,000,000 per claim and in the aggregate.
-Coverage for the benefit of the State shall continue for a period of two (2) years after the date of service provided under this Contract.
+Coverage for the benefit of the State shall continue through the term of this Contract.

-4. Fiduciary liability if the Contractor is responsible for the management and oversight of various employee benefit plans and programs such as pensions, profit-sharing and savings, among others with limits no less than $700,000 per cause of action and $5,000,000 in the aggregate.
+4. Fiduciary liability if the Contractor is responsible for the management and oversight of various employee benefit plans and programs such as pensions, profit-sharing and savings, among others with limits no less than $1,000,000 in the aggregate.

 5. Valuable Papers coverage, if applicable, with an Inland Marine Policy Insurance with limits sufficient to pay for the re-creation and reconstruction of such records.